TheEccentricGenius/INK4u_Board/README.md

 </br>
 <img src="https://github.com/user-attachments/assets/5ab9f90d-cd57-4c04-a2b0-1fc12b3dea2e" width=50% height=50%>

-## Using the Uno 4u board as a UPDI programmer.
+## Using the INK 4u board as a UPDI programmer.
 1. Select UPDI mode on the upload mode header using the upload mode jumper.
 2. Remove the jumper from the UPDI header.
-3. Connect the UPDI chip you desire to program or debug via UPDI, to the UPDI pin on the Uno 4u board.
+3. Connect the UPDI chip you desire to program or debug via UPDI, to the UPDI pin on the INK 4u board.
    <br><i>Refer to the UPDI mode picture for the UPDI output pin.</i></br>
-5. Wire your chip to the respective Power pin from the Uno 4u board and the GND pins.
+5. Wire your chip to the respective Power pin from the INK 4u board and the GND pins.
    <br><i>Refer to the pinout for power and GND pins.</i></br>
-7. Connect the Uno 4u board to your device via the USB B port.
+7. Connect the INK 4u board to your device via the USB B port.
-8. Select the Uno 4u COM port as your programmer and program using UPDI as normal.
+8. Select the INK 4u COM port as your programmer and program using UPDI as normal.

-## Configuring your Uno 4u board to run in 3.3V mode.
+## Configuring your INK 4u board to run in 3.3V mode.
 1. Disconnect your board from any power source.
 2. Cut the 5V trace as indicated in the photo below.
    </br>